 What is a lead nurturing campaign?

 Today, when we talk about lead nurturing campaigns, we’re usually talking about email marketing.
-Think of an email nurturing campaign as the digital equivalent to follow-up calls and mailers.
+Think of an email nurturing campaign as the digital equivalent of follow-up calls and mailers.

 Here is an overview of the types of lead nurturing campaigns successful real estate agents use to generate sales.